quicwg/base-drafts/draft-ietf-quic-recovery.md

 : Minimum congestion window in bytes as described in {{initial-cwnd}}.

 kLossReductionFactor:
-: Reduction in congestion window when a new loss event is detected.
-  {{congestion-control}} recommends a value is 0.5.
+: Scaling factor applied to reduce the congestion window when a new loss event is detected. {{congestion-control}} recommends a value is 0.5.

 kPersistentCongestionThreshold:
 : Period of time for persistent congestion to be established, specified as a PTO